AnnaRogers04/SMGQuarry/Development_Journal.md

 <iframe src="https://blueprintue.com/render/cipdk-x5/" scrolling="no" allowfullscreen></iframe>
 <iframe src="https://blueprintue.com/render/wtamd7af/" scrolling="no" allowfullscreen></iframe>

 I found the quick time event blueprints challenging.
-The video that shows how to put this system together did not explain what everything was for, with some logical thinking I managed to figure out what meant what.
+The video that shows how to put this system together did not explain what everything was for, with some logical thinking I managed to figure out what meant what (Tap Key System (QTE) in Unreal Engine 5 (Tutorial), 2022).
 For this chunk of blueprints I used new nodes like:
 - Timelines
 - Play animations
 - Create widget
 - The majority of the nodes on the Progress bar Blueprint

 Learning how to use these nodes and how they would bring the quick time event system together was definitely a learning curve for me however, completing this event was such a relief that it helped provide further motivation to add things like the credits and provide one big push to get everything done.
+(How to Make a Credits Menu in Unreal Engine 5, 2023)
 The 'Do once' nodes were really helpful in preventing certain areas of blueprints to not repeat itself after its been triggered once.
 And being able to add the variables onto the event nodes was also visually helping to be ble to easily tell what had already been done of the QTE when making it.